dkharazi/notes/content/notes/python/webdev/webservice.md

 - This API can be designed as a REST or SOAP API
 - A web service serves data in any format
 - This includes data formatted as XML, JSON, etc.
-- The following frameworks can be used to build REST APIs:
+- The following frameworks can be used to build web APIs:
 	- Node.js
 	- Flask
 	- Spring Boot